 The walk home in company of elephants!

-I am walking, grateful to walk in the company of elephants, an adventurous, challenging, joyful and inspiring walk.
+The elephants teaches me that life is a mystery, and that I, all of us, are invited to live life every day as the adventure and gift it is.
+I am grateful to walk in the company of elephants, an adventurous, challenging, joyful and inspiring walk.
 We have been walking for a long time now and on our walk met many many other creatures.
 Some we only stopped for a short meeting, while others we walk for a longer time with.
 Sometimes our paths cross each other again and we get the opportunity to meet again and learn even more.
 In every meeting I have the opportunity to learn something, if I just open my heart and want to meet, which was difficult until I reconnected the contact, which was so long lost, in me.

 To walk with the elephants is to walk in the present, in contact with life that flows in, through, and around us.
 When I walk in the present, I am just a being, one among all the other animals that walk here on Mother Earth.
 When I was walking without the company of the elephants, the other animals fled and did not allow me to get close.
 They knew I was someone to be afraid of, because I was unconsciously afraid of them and of myself.
 When I walk with the elephants, I am welcomed as one of them, one of all animals that live in respect, for and with each other.
 We are all beings living right here and now.
-Some of us fly, others swim, or walk on a different number of legs… but we know that we all have our place in Mother Earth as a whole and that we are here to contribute with our gift to this earth at this time.
+Some of us fly, others swim, or walk on a different number of legs… but we know that we all have our place in Mother Earth as a whole.

 We are in contact and enjoying the walk, experience the scents of wild sage, hear the crickets play and the birds sing, an African Fish Eagle is heard in the distance.
 Suddenly, a flapping of the ears, what is perceived?
 We get closer together, and see, yes, there on the hill he lies, the male lion.
 He has seen us and lets us see his peace and pride.
 Below the hill lies his family enjoying their siesta.
 We are also calm and relaxed, knowing that they are no danger to us where they lie.
 They are full and satisfied after a successful hunt, where they hunt a prey for their survival, and no more.
+They take life, to give life.
+They have something to teach us humans about it.
 We thank them for the meeting and continue our walk.

 We are now coming out into more open terrain.
 The walk becomes easier, and we can relax more when we have open areas around us.
 We aim for the water hole in front of us, thirsty after the walk.
 Water is vital for all of us, and we are grateful that we have access to clean clear water to drink, which is not a matter of course.
 When there is an abundance, it is easy to forget that drought also occurs.
 But the elephants remember and know how to find water even in times of drought, water deeply buried beneath the surface.